 Founding Organizations

-The founding organizations of FOCUS Partnerships bring decades of experience engaging with Cuba, leveraging deep institutional knowledge and long-standing relationships to advance responsible, collaborative U.S.–Cuba programming.
+The founding organizations of FOCUS Partnerships bring decades of experience engaging with Cuba, drawing on deep institutional knowledge and long-standing relationships to advance responsible, collaborative U.S.–Cuba programming.

 For more than 15 years, CAI has successfully partnered with Cuban changemakers, local communities, NGOs, scientists, universities and government institutions to bring about innovative, transformative solutions to our most pressing social and ecological challenges.
 Since 2015 CAI has worked closely with partners in Cuba to facilitate courses, conferences, workshops and collaborative research that has included the participation of more than 200 farmers, leading academics, NGOs and donors, mostly from the US and Puerto Rico, but also from the wider LAC region, who work at the intersection of climate resilience, sustainable food systems, biodiversity conservation, new economies, just transitions, and sustainable livelihoods.
 CAI is currently working to strengthen local governance for the scaling up of agroecological, sustainable food systems in the province of Sancti Spiritus and is also supporting a school garden programming in the Isla de la Juventud through the Isla Verde local development project, which is also an annual film festival.
 CAI’s recent award winning documentary, Our Agroecology, Our Future, was screened at this year’s festival.